26 Unique Color Names You’ve Probably Never Heard Of

 Unique Colors Make Unique Designs

-If every design was made using only the colors of the rainbow, life would be repetitive and chaotic.
+If every design used only the colors of the rainbow, life would be repetitive and chaotic.
 Luckily, there are millions of other colors in the world, including tints, shades, and mixtures of those colors.

 Most of the colors we see are ones we’ve never heard of, so we might use them without knowing exactly what they’re called.
 Now you know a few unique color names that might add an interesting flare to your decorations and art projects.